 Epidemiology

-Medical statistics show that more than 90% of cases of inguinal lymphadenopathy occurs after injury to the perineum and genitals.
-Out of a thousand who applied for medical help, two or three people seek enlarged lymph nodes of any localization, of which about 60% are male patients and about 40% are female.
-The majority of patients with lymphadenopathy (60-80%) are over forty years old.
+Medical statistics show that more than 90% of cases of inguinal lymphadenopathy occur after injury to the perineum and genital organs.
+Out of thousands of people who applied for medical care two or three people come in regarding enlarged lymph nodes of any location, of which about 60% are male patients and approximately 40% are female.
+Most patients with lymphadenopathy (60-80%) are over forty years of age.

-Lymphadenopathies are divided into nonspecific, the causative agent of which is, in most cases, staphylococci, somewhat less often - streptococci and other pyogenic bacteria, sometimes in combination with anaerobes, and specific, accompanying rubella, sexually transmitted diseases, actinomycosis, tuberculosis.
-The pathogenesis of hyperplasia is based on the ingress of the pathogen from the primary source of infection with the lymph flow or the invasion of cancer cells into the lymph node, where B-lymphocytes, recognizing the antigen, begin to produce antibodies to it.
-Also, in the lymph node, an active synthesis of serum proteins, immunocytes (T-killers, T-helpers, NK-lymphocytes) begins, trying to destroy foreign microorganisms.
+Lymphadenopathy is divided into nonspecific, the causative agent of which is in most cases staphylococci, somewhat less often - streptococci and other pyogenic bacteria, sometimes in combination with anaerobes, and specific, accompanying rubella, sexually transmitted diseases, actinomycosis, tuberculosis.
+The pathogenesis of hyperplasia is based on the entry of a pathogen with the lymph flow from the primary source of infection or invasion of cancer cells into the lymph node, where B lymphocytes, recognizing the antigen, begin to produce antibodies to it.
+Also in the lymph node, active synthesis of serum proteins and immunocytes (T-killers, T-helpers, NK-lymphocytes) begins, trying to destroy foreign microorganisms.
 If the pathogenic microflora is not completely suppressed, then the lymph node becomes a focus of chronic infectious pathology.
-Its relapse (acute lymphadenitis) can develop as a result of a decrease in immunity due to endogenous or exogenous factors (nervous overstrain, freezing, exacerbation of an autoimmune disease, etc.).
+Its relapse (acute lymphadenitis) can develop as a result of decreased immunity due to endogenous or exogenous factors (nervous stress, freezing, exacerbation of an autoimmune disease, etc.).

-Enlarged lymph nodes in the groin area are a sign of progressive pathology of organs, from which lymph flow rushes to them.
-The upper nodes of this group increase with infection of the buttocks, sides and organs of the small pelvis, the middle ones - the intestines, the lower ones - the legs.
+Enlarged lymph nodes in the groin area are a sign of progressive pathology of the organs from which lymph flow flows to them.
+The upper nodes of this group enlarge when the buttocks, sides and pelvic organs are infected, the middle ones - the intestines, the lower ones - the legs.

 Forms

-Types of acute lymphadenitis by the nature of the inflammatory process:
+Types of acute lymphadenitis according to the nature of the inflammatory process:

-• simple or serous (catarrhal) - moderate hyperplasia of the lymph nodes, they are soft, not hyperemic, mobile and not welded together, there is no edema, there may be slight pain when pressed;
+• simple or serous (catarrhal) - moderate hyperplasia of the lymph nodes, they are soft, not hyperemic, mobile and not fused to each other, no swelling is observed, there may be slight pain when pressing;

-• purulent - infiltration from inflamed lymph nodes, severe pain syndrome, soreness, hyperemia and swelling of the surrounding tissues, accompanied by a sharp rise in temperature (38-39 ° C), significant growth of lymph nodes that interfere with walking, an abscess can break through with the formation of a fistula or go to the next stage;
+• purulent - infiltrate from inflamed lymph nodes, severe pain, soreness, hyperemia and swelling of the surrounding tissues, accompanied by a sharp rise in temperature (38-39 ° C), significant growth of lymph nodes, making it difficult to walk, the abscess can break through with the formation of a fistula or go to the next stage;

-• adenophlegmon - inflammation spreads to the surrounding tissue capsule of the node, the patient is in a febrile state, which is accompanied by chills, tachycardia, headache, shortness of breath, hypotension (requires surgery).
+• adenophlegmon - inflammation spreads to the surrounding tissue capsule of the node, the patient is in a feverish state, which is accompanied by chills, tachycardia, headache, difficulty breathing, hypotension (requires surgical intervention).

 Complications and consequences

-An enlargement of lymph nodes in the groin that lasts more than two weeks, even if it does not cause serious discomfort, should not be ignored.
-You can skip the development of such serious diseases as tuberculosis, oncopathology and others.
-It is imperative to consult a doctor and find out what caused it.
-This condition can be a symptom of serious health problems, and the sooner the diagnosis is made and treatment is started, the better the chances of recovery are.
+Swollen lymph nodes in the groin that last more than two weeks, even if they do not cause serious discomfort, should not be ignored.
+You can skip the development of such serious illnesses such as tuberculosis, cancer pathologies and others.
+You definitely need to consult a doctor and find out what caused it.
+This condition can be a symptom of serious health problems, and the earlier it is diagnosed and treated, the greater the chance of restoring health.

 Acute lymphadenitis usually causes serious discomfort, and people try to get rid of it.
-However, they do not always immediately go to the doctor, but try to be treated with folk methods, which can lead to purulent inflammation.
+However, they do not always immediately consult a doctor, but try to be treated with traditional methods, which can lead to purulent inflammation.
 Complications of purulent lymphadenitis can be an abscess or adenophlegmon, which require surgical intervention.

-The body's response to a local inflammatory process can be the entry of infection into the systemic circulation, the appearance of purulent foci in distant organs and sepsis.
+The body's response to a local inflammatory process can be infection entering the systemic bloodstream, the appearance of purulent foci in distant organs and sepsis.

-Chronic sluggish inflammation of the lymph nodes, which does not cause much trouble and is ignored by the patient, can lead to hypoplasia of the lymph nodes, scarring and degeneration.
-In the affected lymph nodes, connective tissue grows, the drainage of lymphatic fluid is disturbed, chronic swelling appears, in severe advanced cases - lymphostasis (elephantiasis of the legs, scrotum).
+Chronic, sluggish inflammation of the lymph nodes, which does not cause much trouble and is ignored by the patient, can lead to hypoplasia of the lymph nodes, their scarring and degeneration.
+Grows in the affected lymph nodes connective tissue, the drainage of lymphatic fluid is disrupted, chronic swelling appears, and in severe advanced cases - lymphostasis (elephantiasis of the legs, scrotum).

-Diagnostics of the enlarged lymph nodes in the groin
+Diagnosis of enlarged lymph nodes in the groin

 The accumulation of lymph nodes in this area is one of the largest in the body.
-Hyperplasia of one or more nodes can signal the existence of a serious pathology of vital organs.
-How to determine an increase in lymph nodes in the groin?
-With their normal sizes, palpating the nodes on their own is problematic.
-Enlarged superficial lymph nodes are visible visually, since their size can reach 50-60 mm.
+Hyperplasia of one or more nodes may indicate the existence of a serious pathology of vital organs.
+How to determine enlarged lymph nodes in the groin?
+If they are of normal size, it is problematic to palpate the nodes on your own.
+Enlarged superficial lymph nodes are noticeable visually, since their size can reach 50-60mm.
 They are painful, especially when walking.
-An accurate conclusion about the presence of pathological changes in the nodes of the groin group can be given by ultrasound, and in order to find out the reason for their increase, a number of diagnostic measures must be taken.
+An accurate conclusion about the presence of pathological changes in the nodes of the inguinal group can be given by ultrasonography, and in order to find out the reason for their increase, a number of diagnostic measures need to be performed.

-The first and very important step in determining the etiology of lymph node hyperplasia is a thorough collection of anamnestic information, infectious, occupational, migration.
-Organs and tissues are examined, the lymph drainage from which leads to enlarged lymph nodes.
+The first and very important step in determining the etiology of lymph node hyperplasia is a thorough collection of anamnestic information, infectious, occupational, and migration.
+Organs and tissues are examined, the lymphatic drainage from which leads to enlarged lymph nodes.
 Nodes in other clusters are monitored.
-The magnitude, intensity of pain, single nodes or connected with each other and surrounding tissues, density and elasticity are taken into account.
+The size, intensity of pain, single nodes or those connected to each other and surrounding tissues, density and elasticity are taken into account.

-The patient is assigned laboratory tests - blood (clinical), biochemistry, rheumatic, serological tests, urine tests and others, depending on the presumptive diagnosis of the underlying disease.
-Sometimes, to establish an accurate diagnosis, a puncture biopsy of the contents of the lymph node is prescribed, its excision for histological examination.
+The patient is prescribed lab tests– blood (clinical), biochemistry, rheumatic, serological tests, urine and others, depending on the presumptive diagnosis of the underlying disease.
+Sometimes, to establish an accurate diagnosis, a puncture biopsy of the contents of the lymph node and its excision for histological examination are prescribed.

-Instrumental diagnostics - ultrasound examination, radiography, computed and magnetic resonance imaging.
+Instrumental diagnostics – ultrasound, radiography, computed tomography and magnetic resonance imaging.

 Differential diagnosis

-Differential diagnosis is carried out in order to distinguish specific lymphadenopathy in tuberculosis, syphilis, toxoplasmosis, and other infections.
-Malignant and metastatic neoplasms, blood diseases are excluded.
+Differential diagnosis carried out in order to distinguish specific lymphadenopathy in tuberculosis, syphilis, toxoplasmosis, and other infections.
+Malignant and metastatic neoplasms and blood diseases are excluded.
 Local hyperplasia should be differentiated from generalized, nonspecific lymphadenitis - from phlegmon and osteomyelitis.

 Treatment of enlarged lymph nodes in the groin

-The size of the lymph nodes can increase under the influence of many factors, therefore, the cause of hyperplasia is first established, depending on which treatment is prescribed.
-There is no self-therapy for enlarged lymph nodes.
+The size of lymph nodes can increase under the influence of many factors, so the cause of hyperplasia is first established, depending on which treatment is prescribed.
+There is no independent therapy for enlarged lymph nodes.

-With lymphadenopathies of a non-inflammatory nature, arising from lymphogranulomatosis, leukemia, metastasis, the underlying disease is treated, as with specific lymphadenitis.
-Depending on the underlying disease, the recommended treatment regimens for tuberculosis, sexually transmitted diseases, infectious mononucleosis, and childhood infections are used.
+For non-inflammatory lymphadenopathies that occur with lymphogranulomatosis, leukemia, metastasis, the underlying disease is treated, as with specific lymphadenitis.
+Depending on the underlying disease, recommended treatment regimens for tuberculosis, sexually transmitted diseases, infectious mononucleosis, childhood infections.

-Conservative treatment of enlarged lymph nodes in the groin is carried out with nonspecific chronic lymphadenitis, acute catarrhal and at the initial stages of a purulent process.
-In chronic disease, the main goal of therapy is to identify and eliminate the source of prolonged infection of the lymph nodes.
-It is not always possible to identify the cause of chronic inflammation of the inguinal lymph nodes.
-In such cases, treatment is prescribed to eliminate inflammation in the lymph nodes and increase the body's defenses.
+Conservative treatment of enlarged lymph nodes in the groin is carried out for nonspecific chronic lymphadenitis, acute catarrhal and in the initial stages of the purulent process.
+At chronic disease The main goal of therapy is to identify and eliminate the source of prolonged infection of the lymph nodes.
+Identify the cause chronic inflammation inguinal lymph nodes are not always possible.
+In such cases, treatment is prescribed aimed at eliminating inflammation in the lymph nodes and increasing the body's defenses.

-Penicillin antibacterial drugs are prescribed, for example, Augmentin, the spectrum of action of which is expanded due to the presence of clavulanic acid in its composition.
-Antagonist of almost all bacterial pathogens infecting the genitourinary tract, skin, bones, soft tissues, intestines, is active against pathogens of gonorrhea and syphilis.
-It is produced in forms for oral administration and intravenous injection, dosed individually, taking into account the severity and localization of the infectious and inflammatory process.
-It is used at any age, with the exception of the first trimester of pregnancy and lactation.
+Appointed antibacterial drugs penicillin series, For example, Augmentin, the spectrum of action of which is expanded due to the presence of clavulanic acid in its composition.
+An antagonist of almost all bacterial pathogens that infect the genitourinary tract, skin, bones, soft tissues, and intestines, it is active against the pathogens of gonorrhea and syphilis.
+Available in forms for oral administration and intravenous injection, dosed individually taking into account the severity and localization of the infectious and inflammatory process.
+It can be used at any age, with the exception of the first trimester of pregnancy and lactation.
 May cause allergic reactions, since antibacterial drugs of this series cause them most often.
-With renal insufficiency, patients require dose adjustment, with hepatic insufficiency, they are prescribed with caution, especially intravenously.
+At renal failure patients require dose adjustment; in case of hepatic dose, it is prescribed with caution, especially intravenously.

-An alternative choice can be stopped on cephalosporins of the second generation.
+An alternative choice can be made with second generation cephalosporins.
 For example, Cefuroxime axetil, showing activity against the main infectious agents that provoke inflammation of the lymph nodes, staphylococci and streptococci.
 It is used for infections of the urinary and genital organs, bones, joints, skin and soft tissues.
-It is produced both for oral administration and for intramuscular and intravenous injections.
-Dosed individually, used from the first days of life, during pregnancy and lactation, reception is undesirable, its effect has not been studied.
-In case of impaired renal function, dosages are adjusted.
-Causes allergic reactions, special caution should be exercised by persons with an established allergy to drugs of the penicillin series.
+Available for oral administration and for intramuscular and intravenous injections.
+Dosed individually, used from the first days of life; during pregnancy and lactation, use is undesirable; its effect has not been studied.
+If renal function is impaired, dosages are adjusted.
+Causes allergic reactions; special caution should be exercised by persons with known allergies to penicillin drugs.

 In the treatment of acute lymphadenitis, antibiotic therapy is also used; when choosing a drug, the sensitivity of the infectious agent of the primary focus is taken into account.
 Simultaneously with the treatment of the inflamed lymph nodes, the primary infection is eliminated.
-After its elimination, the catarrhal inflammation usually goes away.
-Purulent - requires longer treatment.
-The patient must comply with bed rest, in addition to antibacterial, anesthetic and restorative therapy is carried out.
-In addition to antibiotics, leukocyte production stimulants are prescribed, for example, Methyluracil...
-It activates the processes of hematopoiesis, especially leukopoiesis, promotes cell renewal and restoration, increases cellular and humoral immunity, relieves inflammation.
-Contraindicated in leukemia, lymphogranulomatosis, bone marrow cancer.
-Occasionally, when using suppositories, a slight burning sensation is felt, there may be skin and vegetative-vascular allergic disorders.
+After its elimination, catarrhal inflammation usually goes away.
+Purulent – requires more long-term treatment.
+The patient must remain in bed; in addition to antibacterial therapy, analgesic and restorative therapy is carried out.
+In addition to antibiotics, leukocyte production stimulants are prescribed, for example, Methyluracil.
+Activates hematopoietic processes, especially leukopoiesis, promotes cell renewal and restoration, increases cellular and humoral immunity, relieves inflammation.
+Contraindicated for leukemia, lymphogranulomatosis, bone marrow cancer.
+Occasionally, when using suppositories, a slight burning sensation is felt, and there may be skin and vegetative-vascular allergic disorders.

-Likopid- a powerful immunostimulant, used in severe cases in the treatment of purulent lesions for the prevention of sepsis.
-Possesses bactericidal and cytostatic properties, activates the resorption of tumor formations.
-Pregnant and lactating women are not prescribed, children aged 3-15 years are dosed at 1 mg / day for no more than ten days.
-It can cause mild hyperemia, which does not require its cancellation, it is not prescribed in case of exacerbation of autoimmune processes, at a febrile temperature in a patient, lactose intolerance.
-The tablets are taken orally or dissolve until completely dissolved under the tongue half an hour before meals.
-The dosage and therapeutic regimen is developed by the attending physician individually, taking into account the characteristics of the disease and interaction with other prescribed drugs.
+Lycopid– a powerful immunostimulant, used in severe cases in the treatment of purulent lesions for the prevention of sepsis.
+It has bactericidal and cytostatic properties, activates the resorption of tumor formations.
+Pregnant and lactating women are not prescribed; children aged 3-15 years are dosed at 1 mg/day for no more than ten days.
+It may cause mild hyperemia, which does not require its withdrawal; it is not prescribed in case of exacerbation of autoimmune processes, in case of febrile temperature in the patient, or lactose intolerance.
+The tablets are taken orally or dissolved until completely dissolved under the tongue half an hour before meals.
+The dosage and therapeutic regimen are developed individually by the attending physician, taking into account the characteristics of the disease and interactions with other prescribed drugs.

-In cases of primary infection in the form of pressure sores and other long-term recurrent wound formations, the focus of infection is treated Vishnevsky ointment...
-It is used in combination with other measures, destroying pathogenic microorganisms in the primary focus and promoting its healing.
+In cases of primary infection in the form of bedsores and other long-term recurrent wound formations, the source of infection is treated Vishnevsky ointment.
+It is used in combination with other measures, destroying pathogenic microorganisms in the primary lesion and promoting its healing.

-In the initial stage of acute nonspecific lymphadenitis, it is used Ichthyol ointment...
-It does not have a pronounced antiseptic effect, but it powerfully resists inflammation, soothes and heals the wound surface.
-These are old, fairly safe and proven means, the use of which contributes to the sanitation and healing of the primary focus of infection, and, accordingly, to the reduction of lymph nodes.
+In the initial stage of acute nonspecific lymphadenitis, it is used Ichthyol ointment .
+It does not have a pronounced antiseptic effect, but powerfully resists inflammation, soothes and heals the wound surface.
+These are ancient, fairly safe and proven remedies, the use of which promotes the sanitation and healing of the primary source of infection, and, accordingly, the reduction of lymph nodes.

-In the complex of strengthening the immune system and the general condition of the body, vitamin therapy is used.
-Prescriptions are made on the basis of diagnostic findings and medications used in treatment regimens.
-Vitamins C, E, A, group B, vitamin and mineral complexes accelerate the process of eliminating the infection and recovering the patient.
+In a complex that strengthens the immune system and general state vitamin therapy is used in the body of measures.
+Prescriptions are made based on diagnostic findings and medications used in treatment regimens.
+Vitamins C, E, A, group B, vitamin-mineral complexes accelerate the process of eliminating the infection and the patient’s recovery.

-In the treatment of enlarged lymph nodes in the groin, physiotherapy is widely used: medicinal electro- and phonophoresis, galvanization, UHF and laser therapy.
-In the initial stages of catarrhal inflammation, physical therapy can lead to recovery.
-However, the use of physiotherapy procedures is contraindicated until the exact origin of the enlargement of the lymph nodes is established.
+In the treatment of enlarged lymph nodes in the groin, physiotherapeutic treatment is widely used: medicinal electro- and phonophoresis, galvanization, UHF and laser therapy.
+In the initial stages of catarrhal inflammation, physiotherapy can lead to recovery.
+However, the use of physiotherapeutic procedures is contraindicated until the exact origin of the enlarged lymph nodes is established.

-If a primary purulent focus of infection is found, then in almost all cases it is opened, sanitized and drained by surgery.
+If a primary purulent focus of infection is detected, then in almost all cases it is opened, sanitized and drained surgically.

-With advanced forms of the disease, when drug therapy and physical procedures were not effective, surgical treatment is necessary.
-It consists in opening up suppuration, debridement and drainage of the wound.
-With necrotic changes in the lymph nodes, it may be necessary to remove the node itself.
-However, this operation is performed in extreme cases, since subsequently the patient develops lymphostasis and elephantism of the lower body.
+At running forms diseases when drug therapy and physical procedures are not effective, surgical treatment is necessary.
+It consists of opening suppuration, sanitation and drainage of the wound.
+Necrotic changes in the lymph nodes may require removal of the node itself.
+However, this operation is performed in extreme cases, since the patient subsequently develops lymphostasis and elephantism of the lower body.

 Traditional treatment

-With an increase in lymph nodes, folk remedies may well fit into therapeutic schemes.
-However, they cannot be used on their own, without a diagnostic examination and consultation with a doctor.
+When lymph nodes are enlarged, folk remedies may well be successfully included in therapeutic regimens.
+However, they cannot be used independently, without a diagnostic examination and consultation with a doctor.

-In the initial stages with serous lymphadenitis, it is advisable to use compresses, which is categorically not worth doing with suppuration.
+In the initial stages of serous lymphadenitis, it is advisable to use compresses, which should absolutely not be done during suppuration.

-1. The easiest way is to buy an echinacea tincture at a pharmacy, dilute one part of the tincture in two parts of warm water, moisten a natural cloth or cotton pads in a solution, apply to the enlarged knots, fasten, wrap a woolen scarf on top, leave overnight.
+1. The easiest way is to buy echinacea tincture at the pharmacy, dilute one part of the tincture in two parts warm water, moisten natural fabric or cotton pads in the solution, apply to the enlarged nodes, secure, wrap a woolen scarf on top, and leave overnight.

-2. Bake one large onion turnip, peel and stir until smooth with a tablespoon of tar (pharmacy).
-Apply the mixture to a piece of natural fabric or a cotton pad, apply to the inflamed areas, secure and wrap it with a woolen scarf on top, leave overnight.
+2. Bake one large onion, peel and stir until smooth with a tablespoon of tar (pharmaceutical).
+Apply the mixture to a piece of natural fabric or a cotton pad, apply to the inflamed areas, secure and wrap a woolen scarf on top, leave overnight.

-3. A mixture of crushed dry herbs (a teaspoon of each): put yarrow, St. John's wort, walnut leaves and mistletoe on the bottom of a saucepan, add water (200 ml), boil and simmer over low heat for three to five minutes.
-Moisten cotton pads or pieces of cotton cloth in strained warm broth and apply, securing and tying to sore spots at night.
+3. Place a mixture of crushed dry herbs (a teaspoon each): yarrow, St. John's wort, walnut leaves and mistletoe on the bottom of the pan, add water (200 ml), boil and simmer over low heat for three to five minutes.
+Soak cotton pads or pieces of cotton cloth in the strained warm broth and apply, securing and wrapping them to the sore spots overnight.

-Compresses are applied to the inflamed lymph nodes until a noticeable decrease occurs.
+Compresses are applied to the inflamed lymph nodes until they noticeably decrease.

 1. The same echinacea tincture - drink a solution of 25-40 drops in 100 ml of water twice or thrice a day.
-It is contraindicated for use in autoimmune diseases.
-If there is a medication immunomodulator in the treatment regimen, be sure to consult your doctor.
+Contraindicated for use when autoimmune diseases.
+If a drug immunomodulator is present in the treatment regimen, be sure to consult a doctor.

-2. Make a mixture of dried and crushed leaves and hazel bark (1/4 cup each), pour in a thermos ½ liter of boiling water, leave for about an hour, stir, strain.
-Drink before each meal, shaking the infusion each time and measuring out ¼ glasses per meal.
-Take for two to three weeks, then can be repeated at intervals of one week.
+2. Make a mixture of dried and crushed hazel leaves and bark (1/4 cup each), pour ½ liter of boiling water into a thermos, leave for about an hour, stir, strain.
+Drink before each meal, shaking the infusion each time and measuring ¼ cup per meal.
+Take two to three weeks, then can be repeated at intervals of one week.

-3. Prepare raw materials - soft young pine shoots in a chopped form by volume should take up a two-liter dish.
-Put them in a saucepan, pour three liters of water, boil and, reducing heat, cook for 90-120 minutes, covering with a lid.
-Then drain the resulting broth into another container, add a glass of sugar and cook for another two hours.
-Cool the ready-made broth and take one tablespoon after meals once or twice a day.
-The duration of treatment is a month and a half, after a two-week break, you can repeat it.
+3. Prepare the raw materials - crushed soft young pine shoots should fill a two-liter container by volume.
+Place them in a saucepan, add three liters of water, boil and, reducing the heat, cook for 90-120 minutes, covering with a lid.
+Then strain the resulting broth into another container, add a glass of sugar and cook for another two hours.
+Cool the finished broth and take one tablespoon after meals once or twice a day.
+The duration of treatment is one to one and a half months, after a two-week break it can be repeated.

-To prepare decoctions from herbs, you must use dishes made of fireproof glass or enamelled with white enamel.
-It is advisable to store the decoctions after straining in a glass container.
+To prepare herbal decoctions, you must use fireproof glass or white enamel containers.
+It is advisable to store decoctions after straining in a glass container.

-Herbal treatment is used to reduce the size of the lymph nodes.
+To reduce the size of lymph nodes, herbal treatment is used.
 It is good to cleanse the lymph nodes with an infusion of St. John's wort: a tablespoon of the herb is poured into ½ liter of boiling water, the infusion is filtered after 20 minutes.
-They drink it in half a glass three times a day and take food after half an hour.
+They drink half a glass three times a day and eat food half an hour later.

-An infusion of birch buds, prepared as follows in the same proportions and strained after cooling, is taken three times a day for a tablespoon for 4-5 days before meals for a third of an hour, then the dose is increased to ¼ glass and taken for another week or two.
-This remedy is contraindicated in stomach ulcers.
+An infusion of birch buds, prepared as follows in the same proportions and strained after cooling, is taken three times a day, a tablespoon for 4-5 days before meals, a third of an hour, then the dose is increased to ¼ cup and taken for another week or two.
+This drug is contraindicated in peptic ulcer stomach.

-An infusion of rose hips is also prepared, which must be chopped before cooking.
+An infusion of rose hips is also prepared, which must be crushed before preparation.
 This infusion is taken three times a day before meals for 20 minutes.
-It is better to drink it through a straw, as rose hips negatively affect the enamel of the teeth.
+It is better to drink it through a straw, since rosehip negatively affects tooth enamel.
 You can rinse your mouth immediately after use.

 Homeopathy